Tomato yellow leaf curl virus: Epidemiology

-TYLCV is found in tropical and subtropical regions, and it is the one of the most important pathogens against tomato crops around the world.
+TYLCV is found in tropical and subtropical regions, and it is one of the most important pathogens against tomato crops around the world.
 This virus was first detected in Israel around 1930, and now it affects more than 30 countries around the world that grow tomatoes.
 TYLCV has been found in different countries from Africa, Asia, Australia, and Central and North America.
-The two isolates of TYLCV that are most commonly found in affected countries are tomato yellow leaf curl Sardinia virus (TYLCSV) and tomato yellow leaf curl virus-Israel (TYLCV-Isr).
+The two isolates of TYLCV that are most commonly found in affected countries are Tomato yellow leaf curl Sardinia virus (TYLCSV) and Tomato yellow leaf curl virus-Israel (TYLCV-Isr).
 The first detection of TYLCV was confirmed through blot hybridization, PCR, and genome sequencing in the Dominican Republic in 1994.
 From here, it was then found in Jamaica and Cuba.
 One of the most effective techniques to detect geminiviruses in tomato is the visualization of inclusion bodies using a light microscope, as well as the immunological detection with antibodies.
 Not only has the virus spread over the last few decades, but its insect vector has a wide distribution range as well.
 Bemisia tabaci has a wide geographical distribution, and it can be found in Asia, Africa, North, Central, and South America, and Australia.
 Since the insect vector has a wide distribution range, the virus can be spread to new areas where it has not been found but the insect is present.